Donaldson's triple-double night lifts Braves past Royals | Devdiscourse

 Atlanta spotted the Royals a 2-0 lead through four innings before scoring 10 straight runs.
 Three Braves pitchers struck out eight straight Royals batters in the fourth through sixth innings.
 Luke Jackson (9-2) picked up the win in relief, striking out all four batters he faced.

-Royals reliever Jacob Barnes (1-4) allowed three runs on one hit and two walks in two-thirds of an inning.
-He struck out two.
+Royals reliever Jacob Barnes (1-4) allowed three runs on one hit and two walks in two-thirds of an inning, though both outs were strikeouts.
 Royals pitchers combined for seven walks.
 Neither starter lasted five innings.
 Atlanta's Josh Tomlin gave way to the bullpen following the third.
 He allowed one run on four hits with three strikeouts and no walks.

 Kansas City's Mike Montgomery held the Braves scoreless before allowing two runs to tie the game with two outs in the fifth.
 He wound up allowing the two runs on five hits and three walks with four strikeouts in 4 2/3 innings.
 The Royals got on the board in the second on back-to-back extra-base hits.
 Nicky Lopez drove a two-out triple to the wall in right-center, and Meibrys Viloria followed with a double down the line in right.